THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 · We remember things that engage our emotions (Buzan & Buzan, 1993)

-What Progettazione does, is provide a well thought out learning landscape, rich in prior planning and a well-resourced environment to launch children’s learning and agency without being directive.
+What Progettazione doesis provide a well-thought-out learning landscape, rich in prior planning, and a well-resourced environment to launch children’s learning and agency without being directive.

-5. Research as a key activity
+5. Research as an essential activity

 Listening with all your senses, learning is a journey of mutual discovery

 Research in partnership with others is a collaborative act of gathering knowledge and information.
 Research is going beyond the boundaries of the known.
-In Reggio Emilia, this is not about searching on google and repeating information, it is a genuine interaction with the real world, an authentic search for relationships, meanings, creations and correlation.
-Seldom if ever is the first response or idea accepted when children are researching, they often return to the same place, at different times and in different circumstances to deepen their understanding of their content.
+In Reggio Emilia, this is not about searchingon Google and repeating information; itt is a genuine interaction with the real world, an authentic search for relationships, meanings, creations and correlation.Seldom, if ever, is the first response or idea accepted when children are researching they often return to the same place, at different times and in different circumstances to deepen their understanding of their content.

-If you cast your mind back to the conditions for learning proposed by the Buzan brothers, you will remember that ‘we remember new things we can connect to what is already known.’
-The important part of this researched condition for successful learning is that the information that is new, is connected to what has gone before.
+If you cast your mind back to the conditions for learning proposed by the Buzan brothers, you will remember that ‘we remember new things we can connect to what is already known.’The critical partof this research condition for successful learning is that new information, is connected to what has gone before.
 Regularly in our classrooms across the world, teachers introduce new unrelated content.
 It is external to children’s current knowledge base.
-Jean Piaget’s concepts of assimilation and accommodation are helpful to explain why linking the unknown to the known is beneficial.
-Children make meaning from their experiences and they build a schema of related information in their memories.
-When they encounter something new and related, they assess the incoming information in light of what they already hold in mind.
-If things do not match up exactly, their thinking is alerted and they re-examine assimilated information and accommodate and update it (Piaget & Inhelder, 2008).
+Jean Piaget’s concepts of assimilation and accommodation help explain why linking the unknown to the known is beneficial.
+Children make meaning from their experiences and build a schema of related information in their memories.
+When encountering something new and related, they assess the incoming data in light of what they already have in mind.
+If things do not match up exactly, their thinking is alerted, and they re-examine assimilated information and accommodate and update it (Piaget & Inhelder, 2008).

 7. The Hundred Languages of Expression